A Dynkin Game with Independent Processes and Incomplete Information: Technical results

-\textbf{Proof of \ref{result_4}a:} The main idea in the proof of part \ref{result_4a} is essentially the same as in the proof of parts \ref{result_2} and \ref{result_3}.
-If the players do not stop immediately, their optimal stopping time will be large enough to allow the other player to obtain an arbitrarily large expected payoff.
-Appropriate lower bounds on the survival functions of the optimal stopping times in part \ref{result_3} were obtained by using the negativity of the initial positions.
-Another condition that can lead to the same conclusions is the assumption \ref{assm_4} on the reward function $f(\cdot)$.

-We first establish the following important result, which states that optimal stopping times for both players in any Nash equilibrium are bounded from below by first hitting times of some boundaries when the function $f(\cdot)$ is linear.

-\begin{lemma} Consider the optimal stopping problem of \eqref{value_func_in_unbounded_lem} with reward function $f(\cdot)$ and discount function $c(\cdot)$.
-Assume that $f(\cdot)$ satisfies assumption \ref{assm_4} and that there exists an optimal stopping time for the problem under consideration.
-Then any optimal stopping time $\tau^*$ is bounded from below by the hitting time
+\begin{lemma} Consider the optimal stopping problem of \eqref{value_func_in_unbounded_lem} with reward function $f(\cdot)$, discount function $c(\cdot)$ and starting position $x \in \mathbb{R}$.
+Assume that $f(\cdot)$ satisfies assumption \ref{assm_4} and that the value of the optimal stopping problem is finite.
+If $\tau^*$ is an optimal stopping time for this problem, then